 When submitting, trusts should include with their return a scan of the accountant's report signed by their external auditors.
 Trusts should also retain for their records a physically signed copy of their return, along with the original signed auditor's statement.

 1.10 Submitting your return

-You must submit the completed return to EFA by 31 January 2015.
-We will confirm the submission route in the autumn via our e-bulletin and an update to this guide.
+You must submit the completed return to EFA by 31 January 2016.